Aircraft Structural Integrity Program (ASIP) Perspective on Accounting for Engineered Residual Stress In Damage Tolerance Analysis

 James Harter, LexTech, Inc.

 The AFGROW system for crack growth life prediction will be displayed.
-The new Version 5.3 has the ability to model crack growth rate in two orthogonal directions, tag spectrum load levels for environmental effects and also track the amount of damage related to any tagged level.
+The new Version 5.3 has the ability to model crack growth rate in two orthogonal directions, tag spectrum load levels for environmental effects and track the amount of damage related to any tagged level.